valkriaine/Factor_Launcher_Reboot/README.md

 Support Android 5.0 (need to test)

-Gesture open notification panel will be implemented in the next build
+Swipe down from the home screen to open notification panel

+***currently the notification panel will not open if the home screen cannot be overscrolled (eg. having too few tiles)

 <p>&nbsp;</p>